 Line of Duty season 6: When will the new series air, who is in the cast and is there a trailer?

-When Line of Duty start filming again?
-And when is it on BBC One?
+When does Line of Duty season 6 start?
+And what time is it on BBC One?
 Here's what we know...

 Line of Duty fans are eagerly awaiting the release of the new series after production was put on hold due to the coronavirus pandemic.